fatih-h/Todo-list/README.md

-Making todo Project with;<br/>Html & CSS & Javascript and Webpack
+Todo Project made with;<br/>Html & CSS & Javascript and Webpack